zchyde/brooklinebooksmith.com/_posts/2016-05-19-parent-pleasers.md

 ---

 Looking for some new great board books?
-Whether they are a gift or for you, these are sure to be parent pleasers!
+Whether they are a gift or for you, these are sure to be parent pleasers!&nbsp;

 [Little Pea by Amy Krouse Rosenthal illustrated by Jen Corace](http://www.brooklinebooksmith-shop.com/book/9781452142890)